mypaint/website/pages/docs/contributing/documentation.md

 [hugo-release]: https://github.com/gohugoio/hugo/releases
 [sass-release]: https://github.com/sass/dart-sass/releases
 [git-lfs]: https://git-lfs.com/

-## Conventions
-Conventions to follow when creating or modifying pages:
-- Break lines before the word that *starts* after the 80th column
-- Pages have [summaries][hugo-summary] generated from page content or front matter.
-They may be created:
-    1. Automatically at the 70th word
-    2. At the position of the \<!\-\-more\-\-\> tag in the content.
-    3. In front matter, using the ``summary`` key.
-    - **Try to avoid the first case here and instead use case 2 or 3.**

 {{< id "main-image" >}}**Main page image:**{{< /id >}} [Page bundles][hugo-bundle] may include a file named ``index.jpg`` or ``index.png``, preferrably accompanied with [imgAlt front matter]({{< relref "#imgalt" >}}).